ncbi/icn3d/README.md

 See the [help page](https://www.ncbi.nlm.nih.gov/Structure/icn3d/docs/icn3d_help.html) or the [API page](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d.html) for more details.

-## Embed iCn3D with iframe or JavaScript libraries

-iCn3D can be embedded in a web page by including the URL in HTML iframe, e.g. <iframe src="https://www.ncbi.nlm.nih.gov/Structure/icn3d/full.html?mmdbid=1tup&width=300&height=300&showmenu=0&showtitle=0&showcommand=0&rotate=right" width="400" height="400" style="border:none</iframe>.
-This method always shows the most recent version of iCn3D.

-To embed iCn3D with JavaScript libraries, the following libraries need to be included: jQuery, jQuery UI, Three.js, and iCn3D library.
-An html div tag to hold the 3D viewer is added.
-The iCn3D widget is initialized with the custom defined parameter "cfg": "var icn3dui = new iCn3DUI(cfg); icn3dui.show3DStructure();".
-Multiple iCn3D widgets can be embedded in a single page.
-Please see the source code of the [example page](https://www.ncbi.nlm.nih.gov/Structure/icn3d/example.html) for reference.

-Users can choose to show the most recent version of iCn3D, or a locked version of iCn3D.
-To show the most recent version, use the library files without the version postfix as shown in the [iCn3D Web API page](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d.html#HowToUse).
-To show a locked version, use the library files with the version postfix as shown in the source code of [iCn3D page](https://www.ncbi.nlm.nih.gov/Structure/icn3d/full.html?mmdbid=1tup).
-If the input is provided as an MMDB ID, both library files and backend cgis are versioned so that the 3D display will be stable.

 ## Third-party libraries used

 * **[jQuery and jQuery UI](https://jquery.com/)**: used as a general tool to write Javascript code.
 Some jQuery UI features are used.
 * **[Three.js](http://threejs.org/)**: used to set up the 3D view.

 ## Tools based on